-The Working Group I contribution to the Sixth Assessment Report addresses the most up-to-date physical understanding of the climate system and climate change, bringing together the latest advances in climate science, and combining multiple lines of evidence from paleoclimate, observations, process understanding, and global and regional climate simulations.
+The Working Group I contribution to the Sixth Assessment Report addresses the most up-to-date physical understanding of the climate system and climate change, bringing together the latest advances in climate science.

 Summary for Policymakers

 The Summary for Policymakers provides a high-level summary of the current state of the climate, how it is changing, the role of human influence, and possible climate futures.

 The Technical Summary provides a synthesis of the key findings of the Report and serves as a bridge between the Summary for Policymakers and the chapters of the full report.

 The 13 chapters of the Working Group I report provide a comprehensive assessment of the current evidence on the physical science of climate change.